After your stillbirth

 Things that can affect how you respond to grief may include:

-Although no two healing journeys are the same, the experience of many parents is that over time a dull ache replaces the strong feelings of grief and loss you feel now.
+Although no 2 healing journeys are the same, the experience of many parents is that over time, a dull ache replaces the strong feelings of grief and loss that you may feel at first.
 Grief will stop dominating your life and eventually you will develop a “new" normal for how you feel.

 Sometimes your friends and family may be uncomfortable with your experience of grief.
-They still care about you but it's not easy to talk about.
+They still care about you, but it's not easy to talk about.
 They may not know what to say or do to be helpful.
 Sometimes they may make comments that feel insensitive without meaning to upset you.
-You may feel like others don't recognize your loss and you are alone.
-Again, talk about how you're feeling with your partner and your close friends.
+You may feel like others don't recognize your loss and that you are alone.
+Talk about how you're feeling with your partner and your close friends.
 Counselling supports are also available.
 Call Health Link at 811 if you need help or to find support services near you.